Faculty

 Faculty Roles

-Degree candidate marshals lead the undergraduate and graduate candidates into the ceremony, direct them on and off the stage to receive their scrolls and lead them out during the recessional.
+Degree candidate guides lead the undergraduate and graduate candidates into the ceremony, direct them on and off the stage to receive their scrolls and lead them out during the recessional.
 They are part of the faculty processional and work closely with the ceremony floor coordinators during the conferral of degrees.

 Faculty marshals will lead the faculty in and out of the ceremony and are members of the faculty processional.
-Typically, the Lead Marshal serves as one of the Faculty Marshals.

 • inviting and encouraging faculty to attend the ceremony as part of the processional